Blendify/blender-manual/trunk/blender_docs/manual/rigging/constraints/tracking/clamp_to.rst

 and get the bits of rotation you do need some other way.

-The mapping from the object's original position to its position on the curve is not perfect, but uses the following simplified algorithm (note,
+The mapping from the object's original position to its position on the curve is not perfect, but uses the following simplified algorithm:

-I am not the original code author so this may not be 100% accurate):
+..
+Note, this may not be 100% accurate

 - A "main axis" is chosen, either by the user, or as the longest axis of the curve's bounding box (the default).
 - The position of the object is compared to the bounding box of the curve in the direction of the main axis.